CNAG-Biomedical-Informatics/convert-pheno/docs/redcap.md

 ### Command-line

-If you're using a Beacon v2 JSON file with the `convert-pheno` command-line interface just provide the right [syntax](https://github.com/mrueda/convert-pheno#synopsis):

 Note that the we need two (`csv`) files, one for the REDCap export data and another for the dictionaries.

 ```